danrue/lava-docker-compose/README.md

 use an actual board container modifications would have to be made in a similar way as they were made to lava-server.
 See the beaglebone-black branch for an example implemention of a beaglebone-black.

-#### images

-This is an nginx container that serves the `./images` directory.
-It is used to cache the image files necessary for health checks.
-The [Makefile](Makefile) has a rule to create the directory and fetch these files.

-## Troubleshooting